CitrineInformatics/citrine-python/docs/source/FAQ/data_manager_migration.rst

 Previously, sharing a Dataset from one Project to another was a 2-step process: first publishing the Dataset to a Team, then pulling the Dataset into the new project.
 Now that all Datasets are assets of teams, sharing within a team is unnecessary.
-All of the publish, un-publish, and pull_in_resource endpoints, when applied to Datasets will undergo deprecation.
+All of the `publish`, `un_publish`, and `pull_in_resource` endpoints, when applied to Datasets will undergo deprecation.
 To be precise, the following calls will return a deprecation warning version for Citrine Python versions 3.4 and above, and be removed in version 4.0: